nginx/unit-docs/source/configuration.rst

 You can upload the entire configuration at once or update it in portions.
 For details of configuration techniques, see the :ref:`next section
 <configuration-mgmt>`.
-For a full configuration sample, see :ref:`here
+For a complete configuration sample, see :ref:`here
 <configuration-full-example>`.